 Nanotechnology is an exciting field that is enabling solutions in alternative energy, electronic devices, medical diagnostics and therapeutics.
 Our Master’s degree prepares students for leadership roles in emerging high tech industries as well as traditional industries that utilize nanoscale phenomena.

 The curriculum allows students to match their background and interests while preparing for exciting new challenges.
 Nanotechnology is a highly interdisciplinary field and students are able to take courses from the Schools of Engineering, Arts & Sciences and Business.
 The flexibility of the curriculum and the diversity of the student body create a dynamic learning environment.
-The flexible curriculum allows both full-time and part-time options.

 Technical courses are organized into three core areas: synthesis, materials and nanofabrication; devices and fundamental properties; and biotechnology.
 In addition, courses are required in commercialization and entrepreneurship.
 Students design an individual curriculum or select a pre-designated plan in the areas listed above.